-If the remains of the original line that is hooked to the constant vacuum source is missing, find a port on your intake manifold or Carburetor that has a constant vacuum.
+If the remains of the original line that is hooked to the constant vacuum source are missing, find a port on your intake manifold or Carburetor that has a constant vacuum.
 Do your best to connect up what you can as a temporary fix, but I would suggest you buy a new vacuum harness here from 4wheelparts and save yourself the hassle.

 Faulty Vacuum Switch

-Trouble-shooting the Vacuum Switch
+Trouble-Shooting the Vacuum Switch

 - Firstly, retrace all the vacuum hoses from the switch and confirm that all of them are connected securely as they should be.

 - Remove the switch connection which has a vacuum harness with 4 ports that plug directly into the top of it.
 (The switch is keyed so it can only fit one way.)

 - Next, unscrew the switch from the TC and inspect.

 - Inspect the ball-bearing plunger at the bottom of the switch.
 This gets jammed inside the switch.